 But I think we commonly exaggerate the degree to which cultural understandings were widely shared; "I didn't get the memo" and similar phrases go back to the nineteenth century.
 The world has, after all, been changing rapidly for about 300 years now, we have seen multiple major shifts in our expectations of public behavior.
 The rowdy eighteenth century gave way to the swooning Romantics and then the prim Victorians; the Twenties roared; the Fifties bopped, the hippies turned on and tuned out; etc. We may feel a bit more adrift than some of our ancestors, but it's a difference of degree.

-I think it is true that many modern people feel adrift and unsure how to act, but to the extent that our ancestors were more secure that was because they interacted only with a limited set of people and put a lot of time and energy into fitting in.
+To whatever extent our ancestors were more secure than we are, that was because they interacted only with a limited set of people and put a lot of time and energy into fitting in.

 We should also remember the extent to which "culture" was used to exclude people from charmed circles where only people with the right understandings were welcome, and the extent to which the powerful used it to manipulate others.
 For example women's equality in the workplace has come with a major assault on Mad Men-style office sexuality.
 Much of American southern culture was straight racism.
 Elite culture all over the world required the mastery of elaborate lore – dueling etiquette, foreign or dead languages, proficiency in rowing or tennis.
 A great deal of our most wonderful art was created to put distance between the rich and everyone else, since only they had the time to learn its intricacies.